bardonolado/convoflow/README.md

     }
 ]);
 ```
 The main purpose of the example above is to show how easy is to connect/integrate APIs and cognitive engines into the flow.
-In the **incoming dialog** ("understand-intents") we used the user input to simulate an API call, then we set the result into the `session.storage`, that are a get/setter object that you can use to store/retrieve values wherever you want in the conversation flow.
-After that, we can retrieve that understanding value in the "begin-dialog" using `session.storage.get("intent")` and sends a message to the user with it.
+In the **incoming dialog** ("understand-intents") we used the user input to simulate an API call, then we set the result into the `session.state`, that are a get/setter object that you can use to store/retrieve values wherever you want in the conversation flow.
+After that, we can retrieve that understanding value in the "begin-dialog" using `session.state.intent` and sends a message to the user with it.
 The `course.end()` call will reset the course progress ==but keep all session and its data, unlike `session.end()` that resets everything==.
 We could also put a filter that redirect the interaction to a dialog based on the user input or it meaning, making it easier to create a diverse flow.
 If you want to save some values at the end of the conversation, like analytics data, you can use the **outgoing layer**.

 ### Outgoing Layer